rpm-software-management/rpm/tests/README.md

     make tree

-You can now also tag the image and then use it with Podman or Docker as normal:
+You can now also tag the image and then use it with Podman as normal:

     cd tests/
     ./mktree tag <image-name>